mengyingjiang/GCN-SA/README.md

 # GCN-SA

-This code focuses on paper
+This code is for paper "GCN-SA: Self-Attention-Empowered Graph Convolutional Network for Representative Node Embedding".

+Once the article is accepted, the code is uploaded to here.